barharding/stock-analysis/README.md

 ![Original Array code](/initializing_array_for_all_tickers.png)

 In the refactored code, the ticker array is created dynamically by leveraging a function to read the ticker column into a dictionary and then return an array.
-This was acheived by refactoring a function which was sourced from https://www.py4u.net/discuss/1443953 answer # 2.
+This was achieved by refactoring a function which was sourced from https://www.py4u.net/discuss/1443953 answer # 2.
 This function, called **_GetUniqeNames_**, uses the dictionary object to return an array from a specified range.
 This approach was selected because it would effectively create a unique list of values because the dictionary object in VBA will not allow a duplicate key.  **_Figure 5_** shows the function **_GetUniqeNames_** and **_Figure 6_** Shows the TickerIndex Array being populated by the Function.

 **_Figure 5: Dictional to Create Unique List of Values for the the Array_**